Azure/azure-powershell/documentation/migration-guides/Az.9.0.1-migration-guide.md

 ### `Get-AzSentinelAlertRuleTemplate`

-- No longer has output type 'Microsoft.Azure.Commands.SecurityInsights.Models.AlertRuleTemplates.PSSentinelAlertRuleTemplate'.
+- No longer has output type 'PSSentinelAlertRuleTemplate'.
 - No longer supports the parameter 'ResourceId' and no alias was found for the original parameter name.
 - No longer supports the type 'Microsoft.Azure.Commands.Common.Authentication.Abstractions.Core.IAzureContextContainer' for parameter 'DefaultProfile'.
 - No longer supports the alias 'AzContext' for parameter 'DefaultProfile'.